Editor’s Note: This post has been updated with new links and fresh content. 😉

 As the examples in this article showed, knowing your Facebook marketing funnel can help deliver highly relevant ads to your potential customers at every stage.

-How does your Facebook marketing funnel look like?
+What does your Facebook marketing funnel look like?
 We’d love to hear about your approach to managing a successful conversion funnel.